 dar umbe muosen degene vil verlíesén den lîp.

-The story is basically the same tale as that of the Volsunga Saga, but it is profoundly different in culture and tone.
+The story is basically the same tale as that of the Volsunga Saga, but it is profoundly different in presentation and tone, and it is mostly wrapped up in a single generation.
 The Nibelungenlied was written at the height of the poetic culture of the German Middle Ages — about 1200.
-It is full of knights and finery and jousting, and especially (particularly odd in the overall context of the story) notions of “courtly love” — in which a hero dotes upon an idealized lady from afar — something we’ll meet again in Chrétien de Troyes next week.
+It is full of knights and finery and jousting, and especially (particularly odd in the overall context of the story) notions of “courtly love” — in which a hero dotes upon an idealized lady from afar — someone he may not ever even have met.
+This is something we’ll encounter again in Chrétien de Troyes next week.